 We’re careful not to turn the search for calories into an obsession.
 The NHS calorie checker is an excellent way to get a first impression.
-Remember, a piece of carrot cake contains ten times more calories as four small raw carrots.
+Remember, a piece of carrot cake contains ten times more calories than four small raw carrots.
 And I love carrot cake.

 I don’t like oatmeal porridge

 I am not a fan of porridge, let alone oatmeal porridge.
 To only eat oatmeal porridge is all but healthy.
-Moreover, agricultural mono-cultures are already bad for the environment and biodiversity.
+Moreover, agricultural monocultures are already bad for the environment and biodiversity.

-To prevent this food catastrophe we need to radically change our agricultural customs.
+To prevent this food catastrophe, we need to radically change our agricultural customs.
 Organic farming should be the standard.
 This is a challenge because a more sustainable agriculture requires more land.

-Of course there are some interesting alternatives, such as vertical city gardens and water culture boxes you can install at home.
+Of course, there are some interesting alternatives, such as vertical city gardens and water culture boxes you can install at home.
 Although they are promising, the question remains whether these alternatives can provide enough food.

 Nutritional guidelines with a sustainable focus

 We try to nudge the bar of our lifestyle with a sustainable focus.
-To integrate food, health and sustainability goals is not a piece of cake though.
+To integrate food, health, and sustainability goals is not a piece of cake though.
 We are regularly confronted with setbacks.
-However, in general we move forward, albeit slowly.
+However, in general, we move forward, albeit slowly.